stechstudio/laravel-visual-testing/README.md

 ## Skip snapshots

 Sometimes you may want to run dusk tests without taking snapshots.
-You can use the `--without-percy` option to disable percy snapshots on a given test run.
+You can use the `--without-percy` option when running `dusk` or `dusk:fails` to disable percy snapshots.